Sabalenka Reaches Stuttgart Semis As Ostapenko Extends Swiatek Mastery - UrduPoint

 Sabalenka reached the last eight without striking a ball following a bye and walkover, and took time to find her rhythm against Elise Mertens before wrapping up a 6-4, 6-1 victory.

-Mertens broke for a 4-3 lead in the opening set but Sabalenka hit back right away and reeled off nine of the final 10 games to power into a semi-final showdown with Coco Gauff or Jasmine Paolini.
+Mertens broke for a 4-3 lead in the opening set but Sabalenka hit back right away and reeled off nine of the final 10 games to power into a semi-final showdown with Jasmine Paolini.

+"Finally I played my match," Sabalenka said.
+"Never happened before that I play the first match on Saturday...
+Happy with the variety of the game I brought today on the court.
+Yeah, I think it was very decent game."

+"I had a week to practice on these courts, so I felt pretty comfortable," she added.

 A beaten finalist three times in a row from 2021 to 2023, Sabalenka has never won in Stuttgart.